 That tap washer doesn’t have everlasting life.
 As time moves on tap washers will eventually wear out.
 Due to wear and tear, the tap washer may fail to create a watertight seal, and as a result, water may start dripping through the spout.

+There are different types of taps and each tap has a different approach in fixing the tap washer.
 If you’ve got a more modern tap, it’s possible that your tap uses a ceramic disc cartridge rather than a rubber washer.
-In this case it may be that you need professional leaking tap repairs or replacement rather than tackling it as a DIY task.
+In this case, it may be that you need professional leaking tap repairs or replacement rather than tackling it as a DIY task.

 In most cases, changing a tap washer should solve the problem of a leaky tap completely.
 However, after you have gone through the process of changing a tap washer and the problem persists then it’s time to contact an experienced local plumbing company.